danieldourado/gyroscope-touch-camera-rotation/README.md

-# Gyroscope and Touch Camera Rotation
+# Gyroscope and Touch Camera Rotation For Unity3D

 This enables your camera to rotate using the gyroscope and touch at the same time